-The method of creating an appraisal deals with an evaluation which forms an opinion of value.
+The process of writing an appraisal report deals with an investigation which forms an opinion of value.

-This opinion or estimate is found by using a formal process that typically utilizes the three main "common approaches to value".
+This opinion or estimate is figured using a formal method that generally utilizes the three main "common approaches to value".

-One of the processes is the Cost Approach - which is what it would cost to replace the improvements, less physical deterioration and other factors, then adding the land value.
+One of them is the Cost Approach - which is what it would cost to replace the improvements, minus physical deterioration and other factors, then adding the land value.

-The third approach is the Income Approach, which is the most important method in appraising income producing properties - it deals with estimating what an investor would pay based on the money produced by the property.
+The third approach is the Income Approach, which is of most importance in appraising income producing properties - it deals with estimating what an investor would pay based on the capital generated by the property.

-There are many reasons to order an appraisal from (208) 782-0233 with the usual reason being real estate and mortgage transactions.
+There are a lot of reasons to purchase an appraisal from (208) 782-0233 with the usual reason being real estate and mortgage transactions.

 Some other reasons for getting an report include: